-Since the scientific discovery of the Ozone hole 35 years ago, The Montreal protocol was signed and amended nine times, all based on careful and systematic input from scientific research.
+Since the scientific discovery of the Ozone hole 35 years ago, The Montreal Protocol was signed and amended nine times, all based on careful and systematic input from scientific research.
 This model of tight interaction between internationally agreed upon policy and results from the research community has been offered as the ideal for which other environmental policies could be based.
-While there are many unique characteristics of the ozone depletion problem that make it more amenable to international policy agreement than the climate issues facing the world now, it is still the only international agreement that has had a real impact on the environment with measurable and verifiable results.

 The Vienna Convention for the Protection of the Ozone Layer laid out an internationally coordinated plan for the coordination of research related to the monitoring and understanding of changes in Ozone, Ozone Depleting Substances (ODSs), and UV radiation.
-Around the same time, the Clean Air Act in the United States directed both the National Oceanic and Atmospheric Administration (NOAA) and the National Aeronautics and Space Administration (NASA) to maintain research programs with the same goals.
-Upon the passage of the Montreal Protocol, which requires enforcement limiting the production of ODSs, the Environmental Protection Agency was the best suited agency within the US for such a role.
+The Clean Air Act in the United States and the Montreal Protocol directed both NOAA and NASA to maintain research programs with the same goals, and the Environmental Protection Agency with the role of enforcement for agreements regarding production of ODSs.

 The observations and research related to ozone continue and are assessed every four years through the internationally organized Science and Assessment reports that are provided by the scientific community to the Parties of the Montreal Protocol.
 This same scientific input is provided to the Vienna Convention mandated Ozone Research Managers meeting that sets recommendations for research to be pursued by the various agencies within the party nations.